A Wall of Built-Ins in a Master Bedroom

 My mom had the TV mounted in the opening in the middle.
 She still needs to buy a cord cover for the TV cords (like how we have it on our built-ins), but I was just too excited to share these pictures with you guys to wait for that!

 All in all, my mom is so happy that she added master bedroom built-ins.
 While it was certainly an investment, it adds to her home value and elevates the entire look of her condo.
 A worthy home improvement cost if you ask me!
+And this truly was the perfect place to add them.

-So many of you guys have reached out wanting to add built-ins to your own homes and we’ve never been able to point you in the right direction towards a specific place or contractor who does them.
+So many of you guys have reached out wanting to add built-ins to your own homes and we’ve never been able to point you in the right direction toward a specific place or contractor who does them.
 But now we’re so happy to know that you can always look into a custom closet company to get the job done!

 My mom was able to get multiple estimates and once she decided…these bad boys were installed in about 3 weeks.